Builtin Functions and Constants¶

 A function that immediately panics, which is unrecoverable inside Temper.
 It might be recoverable in backend code.

-Given two Ints it produces an Int and given two Float64s it produces a Float64.
+Given two Int32s it produces an Int and given two Float64s it produces a Float64.

 13 % 3 == 1 &&